 - Two tickets to the BC Health Care Awards luncheon;

-- For Gold Apple winners residing outside Metro Vancouver, travel expenses and one night’s hotel accommodation to attend the awards luncheon;
+- For Gold Apple recipients residing outside Metro Vancouver, travel expenses and one night’s hotel accommodation to attend the awards luncheon;

 - Profile and recognition in HEABC and BC Health Care Awards websites and publications.

 The awards are judged by a panel of community, academic and business leaders.

 Two awards are offered, one to an HEABC affiliate member and the other to a BC health authority for a project or best practice that has brought fresh ideas, ingenuity or superior problem-solving skills to the health field, and has resulted in positive and lasting change, making the top innovation a model for others to follow.

 The innovation must have: